This integration is certified by Stitch. For support, contact Stitch support.

 Setting the Replication Frequency to a higher frequency - like 30 minutes - can result in re-replicating recent data and contribute to greater row usage.
 Selecting a lower frequency can help keep your row count low.

-Google Analytics (AdWords) table schemas
+Google Analytics (AdWords) table reference

 Schemas and versioning